mandober/enwars/README.md

 ## VISUAL
 Set name of default (full-screen) text editor.

+## VERSION_CONTROL
+Some GNU programs (at least cp, install, ln, mv) can make backups of files before writing new versions.
+The option `--backup[=METHOD]` controls the type of backup to make.
+When this option is used but METHOD is not specified, the valujeof `VERSION_CONTROL` env var is used; if unset, the default backup type is 'existing'.

 ## XDG_DATA_HOME
 defines the base directory relative to which user specific data files should be stored.
 If $XDG_DATA_HOME is either not set or empty, a default equal to $HOME/.local/share should be used.